Time According to Western Science

 Two particles become entangled in the physical process of them being created, them being generated.

-And will they always be traveling at the same speed?
+Will they always be traveling at the same speed?

-So then really simultaneity wouldn’t work.
+Then, simultaneity really wouldn’t work.

 Anyway, let’s go on.

-Okay.
-So we made a little jump to quantum mechanics now, and this is actually good because I had not really devoted much time to it here.
+Okay, we made a little jump to quantum mechanics now, and this is actually good because I had not really devoted much time to it here.
 I’ll tell you in a second why I didn’t devote so much.

-Past, Present, and Future in Western Science
+Past, Present and Future in Western Science

 Could you please give a more specific example?
 Those of us who don’t have a scientific background don’t really know what you’re referring to.